sudar/bulk-delete/README.md

 - **Delete attachment** - Adds the ability to delete attachments [More details](http://bulkwp.com/addons/bulk-delete-attachments/?utm_source=wprepo&utm_campaign=BulkDelete&utm_medium=readme&utm_content=bd-at).
 - **Delete Jetpack Contact Form Messages Pro** - Adds the ability to delete Jetpack Contact Form Messages based on filters and to schedule automatic deletion.
 [More details](http://bulkwp.com/addons/bulk-delete-jetpack-contact-form-messages/?utm_source=wprepo&utm_campaign=BulkDelete&utm_medium=readme&utm_content=bd-jcm).

+### PHP Support

+Fully compatible with PHP v5.3 to v7.3

 ### Development

 The development of the Plugin happens over at [github][6].
 If you want to contribute to the Plugin, fork the [project at github][6] and send me a pull request.